Albin-Xavier/PS-Robocopy/README.md

 # Robocopy-PS1

 Backup a list of folders using robocopy.
+Because this uses robocopy, this will only function on Microsoft Windows.

 ## Installation